josemarluedke/glimmer-docgen-typescript/README.md

 Extract information from Glimmer components to generate documentation using typescript parser/checker.

+- It works sign signature interface (Args, Blocks, Element);
+- It works with Glint and `gts` files;

 ## Compatibility

-* Node.js v10 or above
+* Node.js v20 or above
-* TypeScript v4.0 or above
+* TypeScript v5.0 or above

 ## Installation